Daniel Bagley Academics

 Daniel Bagley’s exceptional visual arts program provides the foundation for our school-wide arts focus.
-Twice-weekly classes for all students with our certified arts specialist let them explore, experiment and create in different media.
+Weekly or twice-weekly classes for all students with our certificated arts specialist let them explore, experiment and create in different media.
 Art History and theory provide the foundation for their creative efforts.
-The annual STEAM/Art Walk showcases every student’s work.
-Daniel Bagley also participates in the statewide Reflections arts competition.
+The annual Art Walk during a spring evening event showcases every student’s work.

-Music is an integral part of each classroom’s curriculum.
-Our 4th and 5th grade students have the opportunity for choir and instrumental music instruction.
-Students are able to select from a variety of wind and string instruments.
-The student’s work culminates in an end of the year performance for the whole school and an evening concert for parents and families.
+Our 4th and 5th grade students have the opportunity for instrumental music instruction and choir.
+Students select from a variety of wind and string instruments.
+The students’ work culminates in an end-of-the-year performance for the whole school and an evening concert for parents and families.

 Our artist-in-residence program includes movement classes with dancers from Pacific Northwest Ballet.
-Fourth and fifth grade students participate in an intensive program learning traditional ballet exercises and choreography.
-The students practice for a spring performance at McCaw Hall and the school’s annual “Celebration of the Arts” festival.
+Fourth grade students participate in an intensive program learning traditional ballet exercises and choreography.
+The students practice for a performance at McCaw Hall and participate in arts field trips to enrich their connections to dance.